 (1.5) This course provides practical insights into those factors, both external and internal, which impact leadership effectiveness.
 From the course students should be able to understand how leaders can create a context for the success of themselves and others, assess student's own experience and leadership skills in light of these demands, and identify the next step in their own path to becoming an effective leader.
-Required core course in the MBA-GM Program.
+This course is a required core course in the MBA-GM Program and not available to MA/MS students.

 Prerequisites: GM 4467 and GM 4468